 Run RoboTask Service manager, and setup network server for RoboTask Service.
-Pay attention that port MUST be different from network server settings of application press "Apply" button to save settings and restart RoboTask service.
+Pay attention that port MUST be different from network server settings of application

 I recommend you to use the next number - 5501

 You can close close RoboTask service manager and open main window of RoboTask application.